 From there we drive to KeriKeri, where we will park the bus within short walking distance of the historic sites that we will visit; the Stone Store and Museum, and Kemp House.
 You will also have time to view the St James Church, and take a walk to the Kororipo Pā for views over the Kerikeri River and Kororipo Basin.

 Which nicely leaves some time for refreshments before settling in for a dinner at the Pear Tree Restaurant, and a chance to admire the eponymous tree – a Bon Chrétien – still producing edible fruit as it approaches it’s 200th anniversary of being planted under the direction of Samuel Marsden.

 Sunday the 28th, our final day sees us taking a ferry across the harbour to Russell first known as Kororāreka, the first permanent European settlement and sea port in New Zealand, and briefly its first capital.
 A tour of Pompallier Mission, the historic printery/tannery/storehouse of the early Roman Catholic missionaries will be a highlight as will strolling around Russell, and taking a look at Christ Church – Te Whare Karakia o Kororareka – the country’s oldest surviving Anglican church.

 The stroll returns us conveniently near to the ferry wharf, at the entrance to the famous Duke of Marlborough Hotel, where we have a leisurely lunch booked for you on the verandah overlooking the waterfront, before you can return to Waitangi at your own pace.

+The cost per person is $720 with accommodation on a twin share basis.
+A single room supplement is an additional $265 for the three nights.
 A summary of this itinerary, with details of what is included in the tour cost, plus the important Terms and Conditions & Cancellation Policy is available here.